harpreetsahota204/video_understanding_hackathon/README.md

 # Use AI to speed up development

-You're encouraged to use AI coding tools — this is a hackathon, not a purity test.
+You're encouraged to use AI coding tools.
+This is a hackathon, not a purity test.
 We have resources specifically for this:

 [![](https://img.shields.io/badge/GitHub-FiftyOne_Skills-181717?logo=github)](https://github.com/voxel51/fiftyone-skills) — prompt-ready skill files that give AI assistants deep context on FiftyOne's codebase.